|The Library will be CLOSED on Monday, May 29th for Memorial Day. You may always return items to the outside bookdrop when the Library is closed.|

 |Monthly Board Game Night: Get your game on!
 Play board games with others: we will provide the games, or bring your own.
-Friday, March 17th at 6:30 p.m.
+Friday, May 19th at 6:30 p.m.
 Adults 18 and older only, please.|

-|Club K3: (NEW!)
-For grades K-3.
+|Club K3*: For grades K-3.
 Once a month during the school year we’ll have a fun activity!
 Maybe it’s crafts, maybe it’s a game, maybe it’s building something… come in and find out!
 Parents, please stay with your child.
-The fourth Wednesday of every month at 3:00 p.m.; March 22nd.|
+The fourth Wednesday of every month at 3:00 p.m.; May 24th.|

 |Book to Art Club: Do you visualize while you read, and sometimes act on those visualizations by creating art?
 The Book to Art Club is just the group for you!
 Every two months we’ll read a book, make some art, then come together to discuss both.
-Our title for the March meeting will be The Interestings by Meg Wolitzer.
+Our title for the March meeting will be Breakfast at Tiffany’s by Truman Capote.
 For your art project, pick a theme from the book and run with it.
-Summer camp could inspire you with camping images and traditional summer camp projects.
-Or go totally urban with a glittering skyline.
-And, if you’re up to it, a cartoon/animation project could be fun!
 Sign-up is required - call 360-834-4692.
 For adults only.
-Thursday, March 23rd at 6:30 p.m.|
+Thursday, May 25th at 6:30 p.m.|

 |Pokemon Club: Kids, come trade and share your Pokemon interests!
 This program is a community/library partnership.
 Every second Thursday of the month at 4:00 p.m.|

 |The Lego Club*: A gathering for Lego lovers of all ages.
 A new "Librarian’s Challenge" every month, free play, and thousands of Lego bricks and minifigs.
 No sign-up is required.
 Every third Thursday of the month at 4:00 p.m.|